Baby Essentials for the First 3 Months You Can’t Forget About

 What are the baby essentials for the first 3 months?

-The first three months are both exhilarating and exhausting.
+The first three months with a new baby are both exhilarating and exhausting.

-You’re excited to finally care for your little one, but there’s a huge learning curve.
-You want to arm yourself with all of the best newborn baby gear and necessities.
+You’re excited to care for your little one finally, but there’s a huge learning curve.

-What do babies actually use in the first 3 months?
+What do babies actually use in the first three months?

 Related Baby Essential Must Haves Articles: